jbshep/conversational-python-legacy/chapters/ch2_cond.md

 Feral barn cats can multiply rapidly if not spayed or neutered, so this is not that ridiculous of an example.
-Suppose we want our program to make the observation "That’s a lot of cats!" if the barn owner ends up with more than 20 cats.
+Suppose we want our program to make the observation "That's a lot of cats!" if the barn owner ends up with more than 20 cats.
 Our first attempt at this, based on what we know so far, might look like this.